How will Brexit impact the Erasmus+ programme?

 Erasmus+ learning mobility activities

-On 30 January 2019, the Commission proposed measures to avoid the disruption of Erasmus+ learning mobility activities involving the United Kingdom in the event that the UK leaves the EU without a deal (“no-deal scenario”).
+On 19 March 2019, the Council and Parliament adopted a Regulation to avoid the disruption of Erasmus+ learning mobility activities involving the United Kingdom in the event that the UK leaves the EU without a deal (“no-deal scenario”).

-The proposal for the Erasmus+ Contingency Regulation covers ‘learning mobility’ as defined in the Erasmus+ Regulation.
+The Erasmus+ Contingency Regulation covers ‘learning mobility’ as defined in the Erasmus+ Regulation.
 This means:

 - the mobility of students in all cycles of higher education and of students, apprentices and pupils in vocational education and training;